Change

 Risks

-If DE&I is not ingrained into the corporate culture it may result in a lack of diversity within the organization, making it difficult to coordinate and collaborate with various stakeholders and inhibiting the creation of new ideas and innovation.
+If DE&I is not ingrained into the IHI Group’s corporate culture, this may result in a lack of diversity within the organization, making it difficult to coordinate and collaborate with various stakeholders and inhibiting the creation of new ideas and innovation.
 Moreover, when management and workplace environments are based on homogeneity, it becomes difficult for each employee to perform to the best of his or her abilities, which may lead to a decline in their engagement.
+In addition, a lack of diversity in management decision-making could have a negative impact on the performance and financial health of the IHI Group.

 Opportunities